suipingooi/iifscdb/README.md

 ### Features left to Implement
 1. Login / Logout for users to secure and protect privacy and datasets.
 2. Privacy option setting for profile display.
-3. Lesson requests only available to individual students and coaches.
+3. Lesson requests viewable only to individual students and coaches.
 4. Flask-mail trigger for lesson requests.
 5. Skater's profile with their stories - every program is an art with a reason why; upload of skate video.
 6. Glossary for figure skating jargon
-7. Library for SISA etiquette, community guidelines on conduct
+7. Library for SISA etiquette, code of conduct and community guidelines
 8. Newsflash for event happenings